mlabs-haskell/plutus-simple-model/README.md

 readDefaultBchConfig :: IO BchConfig
 ```

 It reads config from files stored in the directory `data`.
-It's yhe only non-pure function that we need to use.
+It's the only non-pure function that we have to use.

 Once we have config available we can create initial state for blockchain with function: